alanyang/destinatia/README.md

-***Destinatia***
+## Destinatia

-*Destinatia is a general multi-agent dialogue system framework for building conversational agents.simplicity, flexibility, and observable are the key features of Destinatia.
-It provides a simple and intuitive way to build and manage multi-agent dialogue systems.
+*This is a general multi-agent dialogue system framework for building conversational agents.simplicity, flexibility, and observable are the key features of Destinatia.
+It provides a simple and intuitive way to build and manage multi-agent dialogue systems with event system.
 It is designed to be easy to use, with a simple and intuitive API, and can be easily integrated into any existing codebase or framework.*

+> Statuses: Our project is already using it, but it has not been published to npm, and issues are not being handled until version 0.2 is released.
+It is not recommended to use it in a production environment.

 *Few shot*
 ```typescript